Carrying Value Definition

 Carrying Value Formula and Calculation

-Given below are the formulas of carrying the value of the asset and bond.
+Below are the formulas for carrying the value of an asset and bond.

 #1 – Carrying Value of Asset

-Let us assume, the company owns a plant and machinery amounting to $1,00,000 to be used for the production of certain products of the company.
-The above machinery has a depreciation value of say $4000 and has a useful life of 15 years.
+Let’s assume that a company owns a plant and machinery amounting to $1,00,000 to produce certain company products.
+The above machinery has a depreciation value of $4000 and has a useful life of 15 years.

-Please note that the cost of plant & machinery includes the cost of transportation, insurance, installation and other testing charges which are necessary to get the asset ready for its use.
+Please note that the cost of plant & machinery includes transportation, insurance, installation, and other testing charges necessary to get the asset ready for its use.

 #2 – Carrying Value of Bond

-In simple words, we can say that the carrying value of bond means the par value of the bond add unamortized premium and less unamortized discount.
-The same is reported in the balance sheet of the company which is also called the book value of the bond
+We can say that the bond carrying value means the bond’s par value plus the unamortized premium and less the unamortized discount.
+The same is reported in the company’s balance sheet and is also called the book value.

-Now, when the bond is issued, investors require a rate of return as 4%.
+Now, when the bond is issued, investors will require a rate of return of 4%.

-This has been a guide to what is Carrying Value & its definition.
-Here we discuss Carrying Value Formula along with examples and its differences with Fair value.
+This article has been a guide to what Carrying value is & its definition.
+Here we discuss Carrying Value Formula and examples and its differences with Fair value.
 You can learn more about accounting from the following articles –